• Home

 Walking from John O’ Groats to Land’s End – more than 1,000 miles – is quite a challenge.
 When Zara Dyer decided she was going to attempt this feat, she had a few barriers to cross – including learning to walk again.

 Zara sustained a brain injury in 2016 following a car crash in the USA.
 The accident left her paralysed down one side and unable to walk, speak or swallow properly.
-When she started her treatment at Livability Icanho, in Suffolk, she couldn’t stand unaided.
-She received expert treatment at Livability’s specialist brain injury rehabilitation centre and began to make progress.
+When she started her treatment at Shaftesbury Icanho, in Suffolk, she couldn’t stand unaided.
+She received expert treatment at Shaftesbury’s specialist brain injury rehabilitation centre and began to make progress.

 A former scuba diving instructor, Zara is determined.
 The day she moved from using a zimmer frame to walking sticks was a red letter one.
 ‘I could walk a few metres and I said to my partner Ian, what about doing a walk?’
 Zara recalls.
 ‘He said yes, we could try for a walk but somewhere not too uneven because of your wheelchair.
 I said I’m not using my chair – I mean a walk.
 Like around Suffolk or somewhere.’